 Early History of the Egeard family

-Another 120 words (9 lines of text) covering the years 1516, 1613, 1701 and 1627 are included under the topic Early Egeard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Egeard research.
+Another 53 words (4 lines of text) covering the years 1516, 1613, 1701, 1540, 1615, 1540 and 1627 are included under the topic Early Egeard History in all our PDF Extended History products and printed products wherever possible.

 Egeard Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Egeard have been found, including Agard, Aggard, Aegard, Agart, Aggart, Egard and many more.